andyrrm/Deep-Rock-Save-Transfer/README.md

 ### Xbox save files will look like *27CBC55625D54C7B8D7D16A4D95F52A3*
 ![UI_xboxsave_arrow](https://user-images.githubusercontent.com/53543020/148181691-688d0b9f-6152-44d3-8f76-f4bbaaa6ca9e.png)

 After selecting both files, they will be copied to a new sub-folder in your designated backups folder.
-Once the transfer is complete, you'll get a confirmation message, and that's it!
+Once the transfer is complete, you'll get a confirmation message.
+That's it!
+Happy mining!